 Our patents relate to snowplow mounts, assemblies, hydraulics, electronics and lighting systems as well as sand and salt spreader assemblies and our patent applications relate to each of the foregoing except for hydraulics and sand and salt spreader assemblies.
-When granted, each patent has a 17 year duration.
-The duration of the patents we currently possess range between one year and 17 years of remaining life.
+Patents are valid for the longer period of 17 years from issue date or 20 years from filing date.
+The duration of the patents we currently possess range between one year and 13 years of remaining life.
 Our patent applications date from 2001 through 2011.

 We rely on a combination of patents, trade secrets and trademarks to protect certain of the proprietary aspects of our business and technology.
-We hold approximately 20 U.S. registered trademarks (including the trademarks WESTERN®, FISHER® and BLIZZARD®), 5 Canadian registered trademarks, 25 U.S. issued patents, 15 Canadian patents and two Chinese patents.
+We hold approximately 20 U.S. registered trademarks (including the trademarks WESTERN[®], FISHER[®] and BLIZZARD[®]), 5 Canadian registered trademarks, 22 U.S. issued patents, 14 Canadian patents and two Chinese trademarks.
 Although we work diligently to protect our intellectual property rights, monitoring the unauthorized use of our intellectual property is difficult, and the steps we have taken may not prevent unauthorized use by others.
 In addition, in the event a third party challenges the validity of our intellectual property rights, a court may determine that our intellectual property rights may not be valid or enforceable.
 An adverse determination with respect to our intellectual property rights may harm our business prospects and reputation.
 Third parties may design around our patents or may independently develop technology similar to our trade secrets.
 The failure to adequately build, maintain and enforce our intellectual property portfolio could impair the strength of our technology and our brands, and harm our competitive position.
 Although we have no reason to believe that our intellectual property rights are vulnerable, previously undiscovered intellectual property could be used to invalidate our rights.